quarkusio/quarkus-quickstarts/elytron-security-jdbc/README.md

 You need a database to store the user identities/roles.
 Here, we are using [PostgreSQL](https://www.postgresql.org).
-To ease the setup, we have provided a `docker-compose.yml` file which start a PostgreSQL container, bind the network ports and finally load some sample data from the `import.sql` file.
+To ease the setup, we have provided a `docker-compose.yml` file which start a PostgreSQL container, bind the network ports and finally creates the users and their credentials by importing the `import.sql` file.

 The database can be started using:
  ```bash
  docker-compose up
  ```

-Once the database is up you can start your Quarkus application
+Once the database is up you can start your Quarkus application.

 ## Start the application